 Horses used in racing, competitive events, and the carriage industry also face specific welfare issues.
 The current rules and laws governing each industry should be strengthened to reflect national and international standards of care.

 Oklahoma has a number of important resources available to combat horse neglect in our state.
 Blaze’s Tribute Equine Rescue, founded in 2001 by Natalee Cross, has a mission to improve the lives of neglected, starved, and abused horses in Oklahoma.
 The nonprofit’s work includes horse rehabilitation, education, and adoption services and promotes and teaches humane, natural methods for horse training.
 Blaze’s serves an average of more than 120 horses each year through its adoption and training program and maintains care for 100 horses at any given time.
-Visit the Blaze's Tribute webpage for more information.
+Visit the Blaze's Tribute webpage for more information about the work being done by that organization.

 Raise awareness about the consequences of the 2013 removal of the ban on horse slaughter for the state of Oklahoma.